- Rebecca Tomasis

 Use bold typography and minimalistic design to ensure the offer is the focus.
 For instance, “Get a free 30-minute strategy session this month” could be the perfect call to action.

-07. Use impactful words to emphasize your role or skills
+07. Use words to emphasize your skills

 Sometimes, a simple text-based banner can speak volumes.
 Use clean, bold fonts to emphasize what you’re known for or the value you bring—great for job seekers or those building a personal brand.